-An officer or civilian in a licensee's chain of command who is immediately senior to the licensee, or an officer in the grade of major (O4) or above (normally the company commander) who has been designated by a commander as the individual who has the right to withdraw driving privileges for a given time for members of a unit or organization.
-In addition, mission support group and logistics support group commanders and deputy commanders may withdraw driving privileges for Air Force personnel.
+An officer or civilian in a licensee's chain of command or supervision (a person at or above company licensee, or an officer in the grade of captain (O3) or above (normally the company commander) who has been designated by a commander as the individual who has the right to withdraw driving privileges for a given time for members of a unit or organization.
+In addition, USAFE/AFAFRICA wing commanders or deputy wing commanders may withdraw driving privileges for Air Force personnel.